LoessCode/ClashOfCalc/README.md

 # ClashOfCalc

 ## How to Build
-Download the project files and use CMake to build the project.
-Then simply run ClashOfCalc.exe and play!
+Download project files and build with CMake (needs internet)

+Run ClashOfCalc.exe and play!

+PS: Building was tested with Cmake for visual studio.
+Unsure about compatibility with other build systems.

 ## How to Play